Assistant Professor of Politics

 Jeffrey A. Lenowitz

-Jeffrey Lenowitz is an assistant professor of Politics, focusing on political theory.
+Jeffrey Lenowitz is the Meyer and W. Walter Jaffe Assistant Professor of Politics, focusing on political theory.
 His research explores the historical origins, normative implications, and empirical effects of the procedures uses to create new constitutions; the meaning and use of concept of legitimacy in the social sciences; the use of punishment to sanction elites; global justice; and other various aspects of democratic theory and institutional design.

 Lenowitz, Jeffrey A.. "'A Trust that cannot be Delegated': The Invention of Ratification Referenda."
 American Political Science Review 109.
 4 (2016): 803-816.